resources-banner-image

 clock-icon-white 5 min read

-As a first wave partner for both Google’s Anthos and Apigee hybrid, SoftServe had the unique opportunity to “connect the dots” and test integration between the two platforms.
-In this blog you will learn about Apigee Hybrid and Apigee + Anthos benefits, followed by four critical lessons learned from our testing.
+As a first-wave partner for both Google’s Anthos and Apigee Hybrid, SoftServe had the unique opportunity to connect the dots and test integration between the two platforms.
+In this blog, you’ll learn about Apigee Hybrid and Apigee and Anthos benefits, followed by four critical lessons learnt from our testing.

 Apigee and Anthos

-Both, Apigee & Anthos, are generally deployed within hybrid environments by customers who depend on legacy platforms for mission-critical business applications.
-These customers understand the importance of modernizing and moving away from on-prem monoliths—but the journey is complex.
+Both Apigee and Anthos are commonly deployed within hybrid environments by organizations that rely on legacy platforms for mission-critical business applications.
+These companies recognize the importance of modernizing their systems and moving away from on-prem monoliths, but the journey is often complex.

-SoftServe was fortunate to collaborate with Xiaowen Xin, Product Manager at Google and Sudheer Gopalam, Head of Customer Success (AMER-West) and Global hybrid GTM lead at Apigee to identify these issues and the findings have been logged and validated by both Anthos and Apigee product teams.
-Our notes from the field are included below to give the readers a full view of the lessons learned.
+SoftServe collaborated with Xiaowen Xin, Product Manager at Google, and Sudheer Gopalam, Head of Customer Success (AMER-West) and Global Hybrid GTM Lead at Apigee, to identify key issues.
+The findings were reviewed and validated by both Anthos and Apigee product teams.
+Below, we share our notes from the field to provide a complete view of the lessons learned.

 Apigee and Anthos illustration